...

 Solving Complex Family Law Issues with Creative Strategies

-Move-Away & Relocation Custody Attorney in Los Angeles, California
+Move-Away & Relocation Custody Attorney in Los Angeles and the Bay Area

 If you’ve received a notice that your co-parent wants to move away with your child or if you’re the parent who needs to relocate for a job, family support, or a fresh start you’re facing one of the most emotionally charged legal battles in California family law.

-This page explains exactly how California move-away custody law works, what happens in Los Angeles County Superior Court, and how our firm can help you navigate this process with confidence.
+This page explains exactly how California move-away custody law works, the controlling legal standards applied by family courts, and how the experienced attorneys at Moradi Neufer LLP can help you navigate this process with confidence.

 What Is a Move-Away Custody Case in California?

-A move-away case arises when one parent with custody of a child wants to relocate whether across town to a different school district, out of the county, or to another state entirely.
+A move-away case arises when one parent with custody of a child wants to relocate whether across town to a different school district, out of the county, to another state, or internationally.
 Under California Family Code §7501, a parent generally has the right to move.
 However, when that move significantly impacts the other parent’s custody or visitation rights, the relocating parent typically must either get the other parent’s written agreement or seek court approval.

-How to Prepare for a Move-Away / Relocation Custody Case in Los Angeles
+How to Prepare for a Move-Away / Relocation Custody Case in California

-The Governing Legal Standard In re Marriage of LaMusga
+The Governing Legal Standard: In re Marriage of LaMusga and Burgess

-California’s landmark case In re Marriage of LaMusga (2004) 32 Cal.4th 1072 remains the controlling authority in move-away disputes.
-The California Supreme Court established that when a proposed relocation would significantly impair the non-custodial parent’s contact with the child, the court must conduct a full evidentiary hearing and weigh multiple factors.
+California’s landmark cases In re Marriage of Burgess (1996) and In re Marriage of LaMusga (2004) 32 Cal.4th 1072 remain the controlling authorities in move-away disputes.
+The California Supreme Court established that when a proposed relocation would significantly impair the non-custodial parent’s contact with the child, the court must conduct a full evidentiary hearing and weigh multiple factors to determine the best interests of the child as outlined in California Family Code § 3011.

-The LaMusga factors the Los Angeles court will consider include:
+The LaMusga factors the California court will consider include:

 1. The child’s interest in stability and continuity in the existing custody arrangement